4G: Background

 2x2 MIMO.
 In theory speeds up to 672 Mbit/s are possible, but have not been deployed yet.
 The fastest 3G-based standard in the CDMA2000 family is the EV-DO Rev. B, which is available since 2010 and offers 15.67 Mbit/s downstream.

+In 2008, ITU-R specified the IMT Advanced (International Mobile Telecommunications Advanced) requirements for 4G systems.